tekumara/notes/vim.md

 `ctrl-d` scrolls down half a page
 `ctrl-u` scrolls up half a page
 `G` Jump to beginning of the last line of the file
-`gg` Jump to start of file
+`Go` create a line after the last line of the file `gg` Jump to start of file
 `10, right arrow` move 10 chars to the right
 `b` move backward to the beginning of next word (NB: It's just a coincidence that `Alt + Left arrow` = `^[b` and therefore moves back a word, but with an alarm because of the `^[b`)